Reducing unconscious bias will bring long-term benefits to your school

 Look at data from your previous recruitment rounds

-A low proportion of BAME applicants making it to the final stage of a single recruitment round doesn't necessarily mean that there's unconscious bias at play.
-Instead, base any judgements you make by looking at multiple recruitment rounds and whether there's any recurring patterns that appear worrisome.
+Don't just look at a single round of recruitment.
+Instead, base any judgements you make by looking at multiple recruitment rounds and whether there are any recurring patterns that appear worrisome.

 Find out how to start gathering HR data to improve inclusivity in your school.